-Summary: Non-signatory Singapore supports the convention’s humanitarian objectives, but has not taken any steps to join it.
-Singapore has participated in many meetings of the convention, most recently in September 2016, and voted in favor of a key United Nations (UN) resolution on the convention in December 2017.
+Ten-Year Review: Non-signatory Singapore has acknowledged the convention’s humanitarian rationale, but has not taken any steps to join it as it regards a ban on cluster munitions as counter-productive.
+Singapore has participated in meetings of the convention, most recently in September 2019.
+It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2019.

 The Republic of Singapore has not acceded to the Convention on Cluster Munitions.

-In December 2017, Singapore voted in favor of the UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which calls on states outside the convention to “join as soon as possible.”
-Singapore voted in favor of previous UNGA resolutions promoting implementation and universalization of the convention in 2015 and 2016.
+In December 2019, Singapore voted in favor of a UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
+Singapore has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Singapore is not party to the Mine Ban Treaty.
 It is also not party to the Convention on Conventional Weapons.

 Singapore is not known to have used cluster munitions, but it has produced cluster munitions and may have imported them.

 In 2015, Singapore Technologies Engineering announced that it no longer produces cluster munitions, stating: “As a responsible military technology manufacturer we do not design, produce and sell anti-personnel mines and cluster munitions and any related key components.”

 Singapore Technologies Engineering manufactured 155mm dual-purpose improved conventional munition (DPICM) artillery projectiles, each containing 64 submunitions equipped with self-destruct features.
 It also produced a 120mm mortar projectile that contains 25 DPICM submunitions.